Where are they now? The 16 kids handed Man Utd debuts by Solskjaer

 Shoretire made his senior debut at 17, coming off the bench against his hometown club Newcastle United in February 2021 following some strong showings for the Under-23s.

-He made two more cameo appearances in 2020-21 and also won the prestigious Jimmy Murphy Young Player of the Year award.
+The little winger made two more cameo appearances in 2020-21 and also won the prestigious Jimmy Murphy Young Player of the Year award.
+He’s still only 18 and remains awaiting a proper breakthrough.

 Elanga was named in United’s much-changed side against Leicester City in May 2021 and showed glimpses of his talent and electric pace in a 2-1 defeat.

-The 19-year-old made his second start for the club against Wolves on the final day of the Premier League season and marked the occasion with a brilliant headed goal.
+The 20-year-old made his second start for the club against Wolves on the final day of the Premier League season and marked the occasion with a brilliant headed goal.

 Welcome to the Premier League goalscorer’s club Anthony Elanga 🙌